the-k-node/Internship/Week 12/PAXOS-algo.md

 do not respond (or respond with a “fail” message)
 ```
 * If the proposer receives a PROMISE response from a majority of acceptors, it now knows that a majority of them are willing to participate in this proposal.
 The proposer can now proceed with getting consensus.
 Each of these acceptors made a promise that no other proposal with a smaller number can make it to consensus.

+>summary

+* in short,
+        * In the first phase,
+            * the proposer finds out that no promises have been made to higher numbered proposals.
+        * In the second phase,
+            * the proposer asks the acceptors to accept the proposal with a specific value.
+            * As long as no higher numbered proposals have arrived during this time, the acceptor responds back that the proposal has been accepted.